skip to content

 • 16 years of age and the offender was 19 years of age.

-Spent convictions are also excluded from the definition of a prescribed offence, but may still form part of the assessable information for the purposes of a working with children check [Child Safety (Prohibited Persons) Regulations 2019 (SA) reg 5(b)].
+Spent convictions are also excluded from the definition of prescribed offence, but may still form part of the assessable information for the purposes of a working with children check [Child Safety (Prohibited Persons) Regulations 2019 (SA) reg 5(b)].

 How is a working with children check conducted?